F5Networks/f5-openstack-docs/docs/guides/includes/deploy_ve_init_setup.rst

         | tenant_id         | 1a35d6558b59423e83f4500f1ebc1cec     |
         +-------------------+--------------------------------------+

-4. Set Up Nova Compute Nodes
+4. Check/Add Package Information

-    BIG-IP needs to be able to detect that it’s running on KVM.
+    BIG-IP needs to be able to detect that it’s running on a VM.
 Check :file:`/etc/nova/release` to make sure that the vendor, product, and package information is stored there.

     .. code-block:: text